accordionpeas/grunt-require/README.md

 Type: `String`
 Default value: `' '`

 Base url used for writing / loading scripts.
-You will typically need to overwrite this option with the path to your script files
+You will typically need to overwrite this option with the path to your script files.

 #### options.out
 Type: `String`
 Default value: `'default.js'`

-Path to file that build and un-built require app code is written to.
+Path to file that built and un-built require app code is written to.
 You will typically need to overwrite this option with the path that you want your output to be written to.

 #### options.paths.requireLib
 Type: `String`